Zemulax/CensionVSExtension/README.md

-# CensionExtension
+# Cension

 This is the product of my dissertation research.
-Cension is a C# coding extension powered by a C# fine-tuned model.
+Cension is an AI-Powered Code Generation for Visual Studio.

-It integrated with Visual Studio to provide seamless interaction.
+Cension generates code instantly in Visual Studio using AI, with support for C# only.

-currently,Cension posesses UI chat feature and Context Awareness where it can generate code based on comments.
+Unlike generic AI tools, Cension speicializes in chat interaction and context awareness